 This is where the idea of energy comes in.
 If instead of holding onto our pain (or energy), we share it with someone or in other ways start to release it, we may be able to find relief, or symptoms might even disappear altogether.
 All it takes is a movement of some kind to get the energy flowing.
 This can be anything from exercising at the gym, swimming, swinging at the batting cages, or walking.

 You can start anywhere…no step has to be huge here.
 I started with 2 push-ups.
 Seriously, 2 push-ups.
 But eventually, 2 turned into 3, 3 turned into 5, 5 into 10, and so on.
 And…I started to feel better.
 In conjunction with therapy, exercise, movement, or flow can help release negative energy we have been holding onto.

 I can’t tell you that I cured all of my pain with exercise.
 I do, however, notice a drastic change in how I feel daily.
 No matter what “caused” your pain, your pain is still valid.
 A link to trauma does not mean your pain is not real or “all in your head.”
 In fact, it gives hope that more options may be available for treatment than we previously thought.

 If you’re dealing with chronic pain that’s linked to trauma, you’re not alone.
-Blue Boat Counseling offers online therapy for those living in the state of Ohio.
-Contact us today to schedule an online appointment with Olena; she’s here to help.
+Blue Boat Counseling offers online therapy for those living in the state of Ohio, and in-person sessions for those living in or near the Columbus Ohio area.
+Contact us today to schedule an appointment with one of our therapists; they’re here to help.